-Assist On-site will automatically choose the relay server and port which will provide the best end-to-end performance.
-All relay servers are available from all geographies, with performance typically better from the relay server closest to the client system.
+Assist On-site will automatically choose the relay server or broker and port which will provide the best end-to-end performance.
+All relay & broker servers are available from all geographies, with performance typically better from the relay server closest to the client system.

 Logging and Auditing

 Server side logging captures session information to include customer name and number, Support engineer name and number, customer and Support engineer IP and MAC address, and connection and disconnection time stamps.
 In addition to server side logging, customers’ can choose to audit the session locally.
 The recording can be initiated by the customer or support engineer.
 The recording can be explicitly activated by the customer upon accepting the support session.
 To start the recording, the customer has to select the checkbox in the session acceptance dialog, as shown below.

 Assist On-Site events are then written to the log.
 Events stored are stored in the trc_base_<day>.log: